barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

     cout << "Contents of vec: \"" << vec[0] << "\", \"" << vec[1] << "\"\n";
 }
 ```
+Note that a moved-from object (that is not trivially destructible) still has to be destroyed: http://www.drdobbs.com/cpp/why-moving-an-object-does-not-destroy-th/231601451

 Rust has moves and ownership baked deep into the language:

 ```rust
 fn main() {